RBGKew/bioinfo-utils/docs/utils/RedListScript.md

 #get date
 today = Sys.Date()

-#file path
+#file path - set your own path
 respath = paste0("C:/dump/PLANTAE_version_",version,"_run_on_",today,".csv")

 # change the directory where you want to save the data -
 write.table(rl_df, respath,row.names = FALSE, na="", sep = ",")

-# do the same for threat, conservation measures, growth forms, narratives, countries, habitats etc.
+# A similar script can be used to get more detailed info on threats, conservation measures, growth forms, narratives, countries, habitats etc. using the rredlist package
 ```